abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/overview.md

 ### NFS (PersistentVolumeClaim)

-Binds user home directories to a NFS server through Kubernetes PersistentVolumes and PersistentVolumeClaims.
+Binds user home directories to an NFS server through Kubernetes PersistentVolumes and PersistentVolumeClaims.

 - Fully persistent across pod restarts and node changes
-- Requires a NFS server and the `nfs-subdir-external-provisioner` Helm chart
+- Requires an NFS server and the `nfs-subdir-external-provisioner` Helm chart
 - See [NFS](nfs.md)

 ## I/O Optimization